trivialTZ/Lsst-Twilight-SNe/notebook/README.md

    - Enforce Sun‑alt policy via `allowed_filters_for_sun_alt(sun_alt, cfg)` (strict: anything outside policy is dropped).
    - For each allowed filter, check Moon separation with `effective_min_sep` (dynamic with Moon altitude/phase).
    - Choose the first filter for this target via `pick_first_filter_for_target(...)`, which accounts for priority stage, Moon OK flags, current carousel state, and (if available) the target’s current magnitudes.
 Discard the target if none qualifies.
 3. **Batch by first filter**: group targets by their chosen first filter.
-Execute batches in the order `y → z → i → r → g → u` (redder first to cope with brightening twilight).
+A rotating palette (`palette_evening`/`palette_morning` shifted by `palette_rotation_days`) sets the batch order; any remaining filters are appended by decreasing 5σ depth.
 4. **Greedy routing with time‑packing under the window cap**:
    - Maintain `window_sum`, previous target `prev`, and current loaded filter state.
-   - Within each batch, repeatedly pick the next target by minimizing slew time to it (`slew_time_seconds` from great-circle separation) plus a one-time cross-target filter-change penalty if its first filter ≠ state.
+   - Within each batch, repeatedly pick the next target by minimizing slew time plus a cross-target filter-change penalty.
+The penalty is amortized over the batch size, scaled down if the new filter supplies a missing color, and skipped when the swap cap for the window is reached.
 (This “cost” is for ordering only; the booked time comes from the next step.)
    - For the chosen target:
      - Set `cfg.current_mag_by_filter`, `cfg.current_alt_deg`, `cfg.current_mjd` (context for saturation guard).
      - Build the visit’s filter list: `[first] +` other allowed (de-duplicated).